-- Each partner should speak roughly the same amount of time - Audiences will assume change in speakers corresponds to change in topic -- don't confuse them - Changing speakers can distract audience/slow the talk down -- keep shifts to a minimum - How you choose to divide the talk depends on the shape of your presentation -- many different options!
+- Each partner should speak roughly the same amount of time - Audience assumption: Change in speakers corresponds to change in topic - Keep shifts to a minimum - changing speakers can distract audience/slow the talk down - Many options for dividing the talk! - depends on the shape of your presentation...